-A leader in France and operating in 16 countries (Europe, Canada and Australia) through a network of 665 agencies, the Group is increasingly active in specialised tertiary sectors, cutting-edge industries such as aeronautics and renewable energy, construction and public works, market research, retail, services and new information and communications technologies, drawing on its comprehensive knowledge of the needs of every user.
+A leader in France and operating in 16 countries (Europe, Canada and Australia) through a network of 665 agencies, the Group is increasingly active in specialised tertiary sectors, cutting-edge industries such as aeronautics and renewable energy, construction and public works, market research,

-The SYNERGIE Group is therefore one of the leading specialists in temporary employment, recruitment, out-placement, social engineering, consultancy and training.
+The SYNERGIE Group is therefore one of the leading specialists in temporary employment, recruitment, outplacement, social engineering, consultancy and training.
 Each of these businesses demands flexibility, effectiveness and competitiveness to meet the requirements of its clients, whom it serves as a genuine, trusted partner.
-Its 3,100 permanent employees work day-to-day to place more than 70,000 full-time equivalent (FTE) staff in France and abroad.
+Its 3,100 permanent employees work day-to-day to place more than 70,000 fulltime equivalent (FTE) staff in France and abroad.